-In his four years under center, Greene racked up 42 wins ? passing Tennessee’s Peyton Manning as the winningest quarterback in NCAA history.
-His record was later surpassed by Texas’ Colt McCoy and Boise State’s Kellen Moore.
+In his four years under center, Greene racked up 42 wins — passing Tennessee’s Peyton Manning as the winningest quarterback in NCAA history.
+Later, his record was surpassed by Texas’ Colt McCoy and Boise State’s Kellen Moore.

 Greene finished his career with 11,528 passing yards and 72 touchdown passes.
 He left campus as the SEC all-time career leader in passing yards.
-His record was broken by fellow Georgia Bulldog Aaron Murray in 2013.
+Fellow Georgia Bulldog Aaron Murray broke his record in 2013.

 During his time on the UGA football team, Greene was good friends with linebacker and current ESPN college football commentator David Pollack.

 The Georgia QB was the 21st pick of the third round (85th overall) in the 2005 NFL Draft by the Seattle Seahawks.
-He was unable to find a rhythm with the Seahawks, New England Patriots, Kansas City Chiefs, and Indianapolis Colts.
+He could not find a rhythm with the Seahawks, New England Patriots, Kansas City Chiefs and Indianapolis Colts, however.

 David Greene Now

-David Greene entered the insurance world as a Client Executive for Sterling Seacrest Partners in Atlanta following his football career.
-According to his LinkedIn, he was made a partner of the brokerage in 2017.
+After his football career, David Greene entered the insurance world as a client executive for Sterling Seacrest Partners in Atlanta.
+He was made a brokerage partner in 2017.

-Along with former Bulldogs Matt Stinchcomb and Jon Stinchcomb ? who was a member of the New Orleans Saints Super Bowl XLIV winning team ?
-Greene hosts a children’s charity event in Athens called “Countdown to Kickoff.”
+Along with former Bulldogs Matt Stinchcomb and Jon Stinchcomb (a member of the New Orleans Saints Super Bowl XLIV winning team), Greene hosts a children’s charity event in Athens called “Countdown to Kickoff.”

-In an August 2020 interview with Georgia Assistant Sports Communications Director John Fierson, Greene says one silver lining of the coronavirus pandemic was being able to spend more time with his wife and kids at the family lake house.
+In an August 2020 interview with Georgia Assistant Sports Communications Director John Fierson, Greene says one silver lining of the coronavirus pandemic was spending more time with his wife and kids at the family lake house.

 The Georgia football great is savoring each moment with his family in his post-football life.